Esinko/AstroneerRconClient/README.md

 ```

 # Commands
-The list of commands(functions) in the "session" class (returned by connect function, known as "server" in the quickstart).
+The list of commands(functions) in the "session" class (returned by the connect function, known as "server" in the quickstart).

 All commands follow this syntax:
 ```